jmbeach/duolingo-vocab-lists/README.md

 There are similar posts for other languages that could be processed in the same way to generate these files.

-To use the provided NodeJS code, clone it.
+To use the provided NodeJS code:

+## Step 1: Clone it.

+Run `git clone git@github.com:jmbeach/duolingo-vocab-lists.git`

+## Step 2: Install Dependencies

 Run `yarn install`.

+## Step 3: Get Vocab List HTML

 Go to [this list of vocabularies](https://forum.duolingo.com/comment/31074292/List-of-Vocabularies-for-Language-Courses-of-Duolingo) and find the language you are interested in.

 Save the page to an HTML file. **NOTE**: you may have to clean the html file to ensure there is only one root note.
 For example: only Body as root.

+## Step 4: Download Translations

 Run `yarn build` to build the code.